LibraryCarpentry/lc-data-intro/_episodes/09-why-automate.md

 > ## Is there something you would like to automate in your work?
 >
-> Discuss in groups of 4-6 or altogether and note your discussion in the workshop collaborative document.
+> Discuss in groups of four to six or altogether and note your discussion in the workshop collaborative document.
 >
 {: .discussion}

 ### Keyboard shortcuts are your friend

 Though we will get more computational over the course of the programme, we can start our adventure into programming - as many of you will have already - with very simple things like keyboard shortcuts.
-We all have our favourites that are labour saving but also allow us to use our computer in the best possible way.
+We all have our favourites that are labour saving but also allow us to use this machine in the best possible way.
 You can do all the lessons in Library Carpentry without keyboard shortcuts, but note that they'll likely come up a lot.

 Action | Windows | Mac | + Keystroke
 --- | --- | --- | --- |